The Inov-8 Trailfly Ultra G 300 Max is an ultramarathon and long distance trail running shoe that utilizes a new Graphene-enhanced foam called G-FLY.

 The Inov-8 Trailfly Ultra G 300 Max is the first shoe to feature the Graphene enhanced G-Fly foam and it’s one of, if not the, best trail shoe on the market.
 The combo of amazing cushion and superior traction just puts these above the crowd.

 Is $190 a high price?
 Sure, but that happens when you’re an early adopter of new tech.
 Could Inov-8 innovate a bit more with the upper?
 Yep.
 But that’s minor quibble.
 This shoe gets the biggest, most important stuff right and will make a lot of trail runners very happy.
+In fact these made our best running shoes list currently available.

 How to Buy the Inov-8 Trailfly Ultra G 300 Max